The Best Tactical Knife Review

 The Types of Blade Tips

-On your search for a tac knife, you might come across any of the following blade tips:
+In your search for a tac knife, you might come across any of the following blade tips:

-A needle-point blade is somewhat similar to a spear-point, but it’ll taper far more to create a much sharper point.
+A needle-point blade is similar to a spear-point, but it’ll taper far more to create a sharper point.
 The blade is often very sharp but not very strong.
 It’s commonly used in daggers.

 Knife Steel Differences